WinterSnowfall/wookiee_unicaster/README.md

 Also ensure port **23000** is open on both the server and the client, since it will be used for UDP packet relaying and NAT punch-through.
 Port **24000** also needs to be unused/available on the client (there's no requirement for it to be open, since it will only be used to locally relay traffic to the end destination).

 Why is there only a single relay port, since UDP is stateless?
 Well, because as of now only one remote peer is supported.
-By I plan to extend it support multiple peers in the near future (using multiple input and relay ports).
+I plan to add support for multiple peers in the near future (using multiple input and relay ports).

 ### Say what?
 Which games support Direct IP connections through UDP?